1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-The National Technical Assistance Programs (NTAP) is a cooperative agreement funding opportunity from the Health Resources and Services Administration (HRSA), Bureau of Primary Health Care.
-HRSA expects to award $24 million across 3 NTAP agreements to organizations that develop and deliver technical assistance to existing and potential health centers.
+The National Technical Assistance Programs (NTAP) is a grant from the Health Resources and Services Administration (HRSA) Bureau of Primary Health Care that funds cooperative agreements to develop and deliver technical assistance to existing and potential health centers.

 Get alerted about grants like this